civilKaos82/ruby-drill-exploring-scope-challenge/README.md

 The key thing to understand about class variables is that they are visible to a class and all instances of that class.
 We'll explore class variables using the supplied `Borg` class.
 Take a look at the class.
 The class definition begins by setting a class variable `@@borg_count`.
 We also define a class method `Borg.count` which returns the value of the class variable.
 And later we define an instance method `Borg#name` which accesses the value of the class variable `@@borg_count`.
 Again, class variables are shared between the class itself and all instances of the class.

+*Note:*  The Borg are a fictional alien race in the Star Trek franchise.
+They operate with a hive mind, so an individual Borg conceivably knows how many Borg there have been (`@@borg_count`).
+Individual Borg are typically referred to by numbers such as [Third of Five][] and [Seven of Nine][].

 Open IRB and ...

 1.  `load 'borg.rb'`.